diku-dk/futhark/docs/usage.rst

   $ futhark c prog.fut

 This makes use of the ``futhark c`` compiler, but any other will work as well.
-The compiler will automatically invoke ``gcc`` to produce an executable binary called ``prog``.
+The compiler will automatically invoke ``cc`` to produce an executable binary called ``prog``.
 If we had used ``futhark py`` instead of ``futhark c``, the ``prog`` file would instead have contained Python code, along with a `shebang`_ for easy execution.
 In